andresol/waterrower-a1-logger/README.md

 Mounting the cable and Raspberry Pi 3 is done with only glue and double sided tape.

 ## TODO
-Complete strava integration, more routes, better route handling, live view of rowing session.
+Complete Strava integration, more routes, better route handling, live view of rowing session.

 ## Errors
 Please make sure that GPIO is not shared.
-First gen of Rasberry Pi is to slow.
+First gen of Raspberry Pi is to slow.
 Please use v3 because of speed and wifi.

 ## Note
 This project was just a test project to see if it was possible to create a my own computer.
 It is badly